Change And Decay In All Around I See

 actually the biggest thing about getting older is creaky knees

 If you are someone with an interest in internet weirdos, you will probably enjoy the QAA miniseries MANCLAN, and in particular their episode on "godpilled" masculinity influencers (preview here).
-It seems like a lot of guys whose raison d'être was telling thirsty teens how they can lay as much pipe as possible have had a revelation and decided to denounce their womanising ways and embrace conservative religiosity, with particular attention to Roosh, who the old-heads will remember, and someone called Hamza who's apparently a Youtube lad and with whom I'm completely unfamiliar.
+It seems like a lot of guys whose raison d'être was telling thirsty teens how they can lay as much pipe as possible have had a revelation and decided to denounce their womanising ways and embrace conservative religiosity, with particular attention to Roosh (who old heads may remember as a one of the grossest PUA guys) and someone called Hamza who's apparently a Youtube lad and with whom I'm completely unfamiliar.

-This topic obviously holds particular interest for me given the project on masculinity I'm currently attempting, very slowly, and my own relationship with faith, but unsurprisingly the people they were talking about seem intensely frustrating.
-There's certainly a significant amount of bathos to guys who were previously self-publishing books on how best to sexually harrass women turning on a dime to becoming "I must find a tradwife" sorts—Roosh is the funniest here, as he's apparently published a book about going round America and not (in the vein of his previous books) attempting to sleep with every woman he meets, but rather surreptitiously looking for a wife, which also really put me in mind of the first Borat film.
+This topic obviously holds particular interest for me given the project on masculinity I'm currently attempting, very slowly, and my own relationship with faith, but unsurprisingly the influencers they're talking about are intensely frustrating.
+There's certainly a significant amount of bathos to guys who were previously self-publishing books on how best to sexually harrass women turning on a dime to becoming "I must find a tradwife" sorts—Roosh is the funniest here, as he's apparently published a book about going round America and not, as he'd previously written an intensely creepy series of books about, attempting to sleep with every woman he meets, but rather surreptitiously looking for a wife, which mostly put me in mind of the first Borat film.

 ¹ I find myself reminded of something Jordan Peterson said a few years back about how churches can appeal to young men more by... being more strict in their dress code?